College of Basic Science and Humanities, Bhubaneswar: Departments and faculties

 The college has the following Departments: Mathematics, Physics, Chemistry, Botany, Zoology, Microbiology (BSc), Biotechnology, Computer Science and Information Technology (IT), Electronics, odia, and English.

 The college have many eminent faculties.
-Among the notable names, J. B. S. Haldane, came at the top of the list.
+Among the notable names, J. B. S. Haldane is at the top of the list.
 Eventually, many senior faculties trained from various national institutes have been taught in the college.
-For example, Prof. Netaji Upadhaya (PhD from BHU, Varanasi), Prof. Ashis Mohanty (MPhil form Delhi University) had given their best for the upliftment of the college.
+For example, Prof. Netaji Upadhaya (PhD from BHU, Varanasi), Prof. Ashis Mohanty (MPhil from Delhi University) had given their best for the upliftment of the college.
 Currently, many senior faculties such as Prof. CSK Mishra (heading the college as Director) and Prof. Nandita Swain are immensely guiding the college.
-Many youngsters trained internationally, such as Dr. Biswaranjan Paital (Utkal, University, BHU, Varanasi, Indian Institute of Science, UiTM, Selangor), Dr. Himansu Sahoo (PhD form IIT, post from USA), Dr Nigam Parida (PhD from Indian Institute of Science), Dr. Chhatrapti Parida (NIT, Rourkela) are actively maintaining the teaching learning environment via teaching research and extension.
-Dr. Biswaranjan Paital form Zoology Department has been listed in the top 2% scientists of the world as published by the Stanford University in 2021.
-Many other young faculties like Dr. Rojalin Patanaik, Dr Debashis Mishra, Dr. Debiprasan Samantroy and Dr. Himansulal Nayak are the assets for the college.
-Altogether, the team contribution leads the college to be the 3rd most choice college by the students in the state to peruse UG and PG.
+Many youngsters trained internationally, such as Dr. Biswaranjan Paital (Utkal, University, BHU, Varanasi, Indian Institute of Science, Bangalore, UiTM, Selangor), Dr. Himansu Sahoo (PhD from IIT, post doc from USA), Dr Nigam Parida (PhD from Indian Institute of Science), Dr. Chhatrapti Parida (NIT, Rourkela) are actively maintaining the teaching learning environment via active teaching, research and extension.
+Dr. Biswaranjan Paital from Zoology Department has been continuously listed for the fourth time (2021, 2022, 2023 and 2024) among the top 2% scientists of the world as ranked and published by the Stanford University, USA and Elsevier, respectively, in 2024.
+Many other young faculties like Dr. Rojalin Patanaik, Dr Debashis Dash, Dr. Debiprasan Samantroy and Dr. Himansulal Nayak are the assets for the college.
+Altogether, the team contribution leads the college to be the 2nd most preferred college by the students in the state to peruse UG and PG.